vezzolter/DSA/DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.md

 ## Design Decisions
 To prioritize simplicity and emphasize data structure itself, several design decisions were made:
 - Resembling the behavior of `std::forward_list` to provide familiarity for users.
+- Implementing both regular and const iterators.
 - Restricting the implementation to the `int` data type to avoid the use of templates.
 - Omitting cases where the container (object itself) is created on the heap.
 - Excluding move semantics to keep the focus on fundamental mechanics.
 - Relying on manual memory management without using smart pointers.
-- Implementing both regular and const iterators.
 - Avoiding any exception handling, thus certain range validations.
-- Omitting certain optimizations to the container.
+- Omitting certain possible optimizations to the container.

 ## Container Implementation